epfl-ada/ada-2020-project-milestone-p3-p3_dataurus/README.md

-# Predicting the Present with Google Trends
+# Predicting the Present with Google Trends and News Headlines

 ## Abstract